neekware/eh-aye-stts/scripts/README-LLM-DEBUG.md

 # LLM Integration Debugging Guide

-This directory contains scripts and tools to debug and test the LLM integration with Claude Code hooks.
+This directory contains scripts and tools to debug and test the LLM integration with Claude hooks.

 ## Overview